parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_2.md

 Lastly, we want to change our little pony, so we use a mutable receiver `&mut self` to load data before executing this method, then store all data after execution.
-However, we should be cautious when using a mutable receiver as it is expensive to load and store since it mutates all key-value pairs in the world state.
+However, we should be cautious when using a mutable receiver as it is expensive to load and store since it mutates all key-value pairs (i.e. `name`, `age` and `gender`) in the world state.

 ### lib.rs: load data with a mutable receiver
 ```rust